choraio/chora-docs/src/research/green-nft/overview.md

 What about the purchase of "eco credits" from outside the Cosmos ecosystem?

-[Gravity Bridge](https://github.com/cosmos/gravity-bridge) is a blockchain bridge between the Cosmos ecosystem and Ethereum that currently supports the transfer ERC20 assets originating on Ethereum to a Cosmos based blockchain and back to Ethereum.
-The ability to transfer the equivelant of an ERC20 asset originating on a Cosmos based blockchain to an ERC20 representation on Ethereum is currently in development.
+[Gravity Bridge](https://github.com/cosmos/gravity-bridge) is a blockchain bridge between the Cosmos ecosystem and Ethereum that currently supports the transfer of ERC20 assets originating on Ethereum to a Cosmos-based blockchain and back to Ethereum.
+The ability to transfer the equivelant of an ERC20 asset originating on a Cosmos-based blockchain to an ERC20 representation on Ethereum is currently in development.

 ...

 ## Chora Chain

 In order to better understand communication between blockchains within the Cosmos ecosytem, we will be experimenting with our own application specific blockchain called `chora-chain`, which is also built with the [Cosmos SDK](https://github.com/cosmos/cosmos-sdk).
+See [development](/development) for more information.

 ...